acadadev/rosrider_doc/05_PARAMETERS/README.md

 | CURRENT_OMEGA_K_RIGHT   | float   | Current Omega Compensation Right      | 0.0     |
 | R_ARM                   | float   | Motor Armature Resistance             | 2.0     |

+These plots below compare the step response of a **classic PID controller** (left) versus a **cascaded PID** with feedforwards and stribeck friction modeling (right).
+The control scheme on the right demonstrates significantly tighter tracking, eliminating the lag and slow rise time seen in the classic implementation.

 The plot displays real telemetry recorded during a controlled acceleration from 0 to 0.4 m/s.